reutkeller/flood_exercise/README.md

 ```

 ## 06 Train ML
-This class is designed to collect pixels from images and train ML model with XGB algorithm.
-This is just a brginning of training of ML model, more algrithms should be tested and also more data should be used in order to create ML model.
+This class is designed to extracting pixels from images and train ML model with XGB algorithm.
+However, it's just the beginning.
+Further experimentation with other algorithms and more data is essential for refining the model.

 ``` python